afnanhussain2002/video-world/Readme.md

 21. Set cloudinary important info on .env file

-22. write a mathod for upload system on cloudinary
+22. write a method for upload system on cloudinary

 23. Make a file on middleware for use the multer.